oconnor0/BeaconRoad/Book/71-Powers.md

     * Trigger: An ally Acts.
     * Target: 1 allied creature you can see.
     * Effect: Describe how you aid them.
 If plausible, they gain +1 Tier on their Action Roll and may reroll, taking the second roll, if they dislike the first result.
+* Attack!
+    * Rarity: Common
+    * Requires: Skirmish or Command
+    * Cost: Act or React, 1 Stress.
+    * Trigger:  An enemy Acts or targets an ally.
+    * Target: 1 ally within 30'.
+    * Effect: Target ally may make 1 basic attack.
 * Carouse
     * Rarity: Common
     * Requires: Consort or Sway.